SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 - We use ansible.cfg to minimize the commands (or) arguments to the script in server.
 - If esc button is not working while saving the file you can use "ctrl+c"
 - Use "ansible-vault encrypt group_vars/<some_name>.yaml" if already has existing vault.
-- If you want to edit then "ansible-vault edit web.yaml"
+- If you want to edit the existing vault ---> "ansible-vault edit web.yaml"
 - If you want to know wether it is encrypted or not ? then "cat group_vars/<some_name>.yaml"
 - If you want to see then "ansible-vault view group_vars/<some_name>.yaml"
 - You can use ansible-vault anywhere in the roboshop project for any components you want.